arduino-libraries/ArduinoBLE/docs/api.md

 ## BLE class

-Used to enable the BLE module.
+Used to enable the Bluetooth® Low Energy module.

 ### `begin()`

-Initializes the BLE device.
+Initializes the Bluetooth® Low Energy device.

 #### Syntax